 We are a 100% National Rifle Association (NRA) member club, which means that membership is also required to the NRA for acceptance in the Grand Island Rifle Club.
 All new members must maintain a membership in good standing with the NRA.
 Proof of membership to the NRA, with expiration date and member’s NRA Identification number must be supplied when paying dues to the GI Rifle Club.
-You can click on any NRA logo on this page to save on a one, three, or five year membership.
+You can click on any NRA logo on this page to save on a one year membership.

 There's never been a more important time for you to Join, Renew, or Extend your NRA membership.
-Use our recruiter link to save $10 on your membership.
+Use our recruiter link to save $10 or more on your membership.
 Help join the fight and become an NRA member today, or extend your membership.

-A new member’s club dues are prorated quarterly, which means that dues are reduced throughout the year depending on when dues are paid.
+A new member’s membership dues are prorated quarterly, which means that dues are reduced throughout the year depending on when dues are paid.
 Once accepted, applicants have one year in which to pay their dues.
 If not paid within this time period, the application becomes null and void and the applicant will have to go through the application process again.

 Full dues for returning members come due March first of each year and is currently at fifty dollars.
 All new member dues are prorated quarterly so that all annual membership renewals occur at the same time.
 Returning members must have proof of current NRA membership.
-If you are interested in joining or just have questions you can click here to contact Jim Godeker our membership secretary or send email to: firstname.lastname@example.org